Signs and Symptoms

 Mood Swings

-An exaggeration of emotional effects such as laughing, crying, or yawning beyond what the person naturally feels.
+Mood swings is an exaggeration of emotional effects such as laughing, crying, or yawning beyond what the person naturally feels.
 Although mood swings may be the result of extreme emotions, they can develop as a result of or be associated with acute injuries or chronic diseases.
-During a mood swing, an individual may experience a rapid change from feeling happy and joyful to irritable or sad.
+During a mood swing, an individual may experience a […]

 Read more